-The only reliable basis for an accurate assessment of the accrued experience of the program is the actual experience data developed from accounting information from the program (i.e., from the records of payments actually made).
+The only fully reliable basis for an accurate assessment of the accrued experience of the program is the actual experience data developed from accounting information from the program (i.e., from the records of payments actually made).
 Accurate data from the program are available on a cash basis.
-However, due to the delays mentioned above, increased by the newness of the program and the unfamiliarity of many enrollees with reimbursement insurance, experience data from the program are not yet complete, even for 1966.
+However, due to the delays mentioned above, increased by the newness of the program and the unfamiliarity of many enrollees with reimbursement insurance, experience data from the program are not yet complete, except for 1966, for which virtually all the data are available.

-In general, the expected estimates were based on data from the current medicare survey through July 1967 and on payment records for services performed in 1966 that were processed to the 0.1-percent actuarial sample before January 1968 (but not as yet reconciled with actual disbursements from the trust fund, to insure reliability).
+In general, the estimates were based on data from the current medicare survey through December 1967 and on payment records for services performed in 1966-67 that were processed to the 0.1-percent actuarial sample before October 1968 (but not as yet reconciled with actual disbursements from the trust fund, to insure reliability).
 Estimates of the benefit payments accrued that were derived from these different sources were in reasonably close agreement.